-2. Option II: Resolution by Documented Agreement
+1. Resolution by Document Agreement

-a.
-If no resolution is reached under Option I, or if the faculty member/administrator deems this step to be more appropriate, the faculty member/administrator may schedule a conference with the student in an attempt to reach a mutually agreeable resolution.
-This conference must be scheduled/requested within ten calendar days of the observation or discovery of the alleged violation or of the failure to resolve through Option I. If an agreement is reached, the faculty member/administrator must complete a Documented Agreement Referral Form outlining the agreement and have it signed by both parties: faculty member/administrator and student.
-If the violation pertains to work such as a thesis or comprehensive examination being judged or that has been judged by a committee, the conference must involve a majority of the committee and the Documented Agreement Referral Form must be agreed to and signed by a majority of the committee and the student.
-If the violation pertains to work such as a thesis or comprehensive examination being judged or that has been judged by a committee, the conference must involve a majority of the committee and the Document Agreed Referral Form must be agreed to and signed by a majority of the committee and the student.
-If the agreement is for the student to withdraw from the program, it must also be stipulated that the student cannot reapply to any other program at IUP.
-Copies are distributed to the student, the faculty member/administrator filing the agreement, the department chair, Graduate Admissions Office, and the Office of the Provost.
-The Office of the Provost will file the official documents with the Office of Student Conduct.
-The form must be filed within ten calendar days of the conference.
+The faculty member/administrator will schedule a formal conference with the student in an attempt to reach a mutually agreeable resolution.
+This conference must be scheduled/requested within ten (10) calendar days of the observation or discovery of the alleged violation absent unusual circumstances.
+If an agreement is reached, the faculty member/administrator must complete a Documented Agreement Referral Form outlining the agreement and have it acknowledged by both parties: faculty member/administrator and student.
+The form is accessible online at MyIUP.
+If the violation pertains to work such as a thesis or comprehensive examination being judged or that has been judged by a committee, the conference must involve a majority of the committee, and the Document Agreement Referral Form must be agreed to by a majority of the committee and the student.
+Electronic copies of the form are distributed to the student, the faculty member/administrator filing the agreement, the department chair, the Office of the Provost, and the Office of Student Conduct.
+The form must be filed within 10 days of the conference.

-- b.
-By signing the agreement, the student waives the right to appeal the sanctions agreed upon in the conference.
-If the student fails to fulfill the written agreement, the faculty member/administrator may file an academic integrity referral against the student for noncompliance. - c.
-If a prior academic integrity violation for the student is on record, the matter will be referred to an Academic Integrity Board (see section D, Multiple Violations). - d.
-If a documented agreement is not reached, the faculty member/administrator shall initiate the formal adjudication process by filing an Academic Integrity Referral Form with the department chair, within ten calendar days of the conference with the student.
+By signing the Documented Agreement, the student waives any right to appeal the sanctions agreed upon and set forth in the Documented Agreement.
+If the student fails to fulfill the Documented Agreement, the faculty member/administrator may file an academic integrity referral against the student for noncompliance.

+If a Documented Agreement is not reached, the faculty member/administrator shall initiate the formal adjudication process by filing an Academic Integrity Referral Form with the department chair within 10 calendar days of the conference with the student.

+If a previous academic integrity violation for the student is on record, the matter will be referred to an Academic Integrity Board.

-3. Option III: Resolution by Formal Adjudication
+2. Resolution by Formal Adjudication